-This course leads to three GCSEs - GCSE Biology, Chemistry and Physics.
-The units are as Trilogy Science.
-The Biology units are - Cell biology, Organisation, Infection and response, Bioenergetics, Homeostasis, Inheritance and Ecology.
-The Chemistry units are Atomic structure, Bonding, Quantitative Chemistry, Chemical changes, Energy changes.
-Rates of reaction, Organic Chemistry, Chemical analysis, Chemistry of the atmosphere and Using resources.
-The Physics units are Energy, Electricity, Particle model, Atomic structure, Forces, Waves and Magnetism.
+This course leads to three GCSE's - GCSE Biology, Chemistry and Physics.
+The units are the same as Trilogy Science but some have more content.
+There is one extra unit in physics.

+The Biology units are: Cell Biology, Organisation, Infection and response, Bioenergetics, Homeostasis and response, Inheritance and Ecology.

+The Chemistry units are: Atomic structure, Bonding, Quantitative Chemistry, Chemical changes.
+Energy changes, Rates of reaction, Organic chemistry, Chemical analysis, Chemistry of the atmosphere and Using resources.

+The Physics units are: Energy, electricity, Particle model, Atomic structure, Forces, Waves, Magnetism and Space.

-This course is available to our most able scientists as this will be an intensive course designed for students who will be looking to study Science at a higher post 16 level and beyond.
+This course is available to our most able scientists (you need to be in Set 1 or 2) as this will be an intensive course designed for students who will be looking to study Science at a higher post 16 level and beyond.
 You will be in Science for an extra five lessons a fortnight, so you must enjoy Science as well and be willing to work hard to achieve.